kishore0323/java-interview-questions/Behavioral_Interview_Questions.md

 Throughout my career, I have worked with various technologies and programming languages, including, Java, Spring, Hibernate, Microservices, Cloud, Angular, Javascript.
 I have a strong background in developing large scale enterprise web applications, and I am particularly passionate about creating user-friendly, efficient, and scalable solutions.

 Currently, I am working with Oracle as Senior Member of Technical Staff, where I am part of a IPS team, I am working on cloud sass based project called GAT.
 This project improved my technical skills and also abilities in teamwork and communication.
+I train and support new team members/juniors whenever they joined the organization.
+Experenice working in agile enironment scrum and kanban framework.

 I like to stay updated with the latest technological trends.
 I also have a keen interest in AI and machine learning.
 I am excited about the opportunity to bring my diverse skill set, passion for technology, and collaborative spirit to your team and company.